 Amid growing pains, the members of St. Andrew UCC have dedicated themselves to service within the church and in the surrounding community.
 Missions include involvement in social issues of homelessness, unemployment, wage equity, affordable housing, and participation in SURE (Sarasota United for Responsibility and Equity), an ecumenical coalition of area churches.
 In 2005, St. Andrew was awarded the official designation as an Open and Affirming church by the UCC Open and Affirming Coalition, signifying that our church welcomes members of the LGBT community into the full life and leadership of the church.

-St. Andrew UCC, in 2015, celebrated its’ 50th anniversary.
-In 2017, the members continue to dedicate themselves to growth, renewal, mission, stewardship, and celebration of who we are and from where we have come, a church based on the belief that “No matter who you are or where you are on life’s journey, you’re welcome here.”
+St. Andrew UCC, in 2015, celebrated its 50th anniversary.
+In 2017, the members continue to dedicate themselves to growth, renewal, mission, stewardship, and celebration of who we are and from where we have come (and where we are headed!), a church based on the belief that “No matter who you are or where you are on life’s journey, you’re welcome here.”

 March 2017 – Present: Rev. Paul Werner